Robert Stewart, 1st Marquess of Londonderry: Reputation as landlord

-Despite political differences with his tenants, Londonderry did have a reputation as a comparatively generous landlord.
+Despite political differences with his tenants, Londonderry had a reputation as a comparatively generous landlord.
 He and his father rarely evicted tenants unless they were more than five years in arrears, and they abided by the Ulster custom of tenant right.
-They patronised the local town of Newtownards raising a subscription for a Catholic primary school as a gesture of ecumenical good will, and building a market house with a striking clock tower (a building which occupied by Scottish Fencibles was attacked by the rebels under Warden's command in 1798).
+They patronised the local town of Newtownards raising a subscription for a Catholic primary school as a gesture of ecumenical good will, and building a market house with a striking clock tower (occupied in 1798 by Scottish Fencibles, the building was attacked by rebels under Warden's command).
 During food shortages in 1800 and 1801, Londonderry at his own expense imported provisions into the stricken districts.

 Death, succession, and timeline

 Lord Londonderry died on 6 April 1821 at Mount Stewart, County Down, and was buried at the Newtownards Priory, where his father already had been laid to rest.
 He was succeeded briefly as the 2nd Marquess of Londonderry by his eldest son Robert (Castlereagh) who took his own life the following year.